-Successful family caregivers provide for the needs of their loved ones while finding a way to navigate their busy day and end it with a sense of fulfillment.
+Successful family caregivers provide for the needs of their loved ones while finding a way to navigate their own busy day and complete it with a sense of fulfillment.

 They don’t do it alone, but lean on the support of a broad network to make their successful day happen smoothly.